 Work on these amendments began in February 2019 as Task 3 of Skagit Council of Governments approved work plan.
-The proposed changes were reviewed with the Technical Advisory Committee meetings in February, April, August, May, November, and December.
+The proposed changes were reviewed with the Growth Management Act (GMA) Technical Advisory Committee meetings in February, April, August, May, November, and December of 2019.
 The GMA Steering Committee reviewed the Technical Advisory Committee's recommended draft on October 16, 2019, and approved the final amendments on December 18, 2019.
+See Attachment A for the December 18 draft.